Distributed estimation through parallel approximants: Distributed estimation through parallel approximants

 \end{theorem}

-\begin{proof} See Appendix \ref{proof:Quantile:thm:strong_consistency}. \end{proof}
+\begin{proof} See Appendix \ref{proof:Quantile:thm:_prop}. \end{proof}

-Theorem \ref{Quantile:thm:strong_consistency} thus exhibits a sequence of WEP statistics consistent for the $p$th sample quantile, for any $p\in(0,1)$.
-The accompanying Supplementary Material provides a map-reduce implementation of $\hat{q}_{\:J,\:p}(X)$, along with a simulation study exploring the accuracy and computational scalability of this approach as a function of $J$ for large $|X|$ ($3 \times 10^9$ simulated data points).
+Theorem \ref{Quantile:thm:_prop} thus exhibits a sequence of WEP statistics suitable to estimate the $p$th sample quantile, for any $p\in(0,1)$.
+In the next section we describe a map-reduce implementation of $\hat{q}_{\:J,\:p}(X)$, along with a simulation study exploring the accuracy and computational scalability of this approach as a function of $J$ for large $|X|$ ($3 \times 10^9$ simulated data points).

-Comparisons are shown in the Supplementary Material for simulated Normal and Uniform data relative to sample quantile approximation via binning, an approach which can also be implemented in parallel for large, distributed data sets straightforwardly using a map-reduce programming model.
-These two comparisons also serve to highlight the importance of Assumption \ref{Quantile:assumption:uniform_convergence}, with boundary effects observed near $0$ and $1$ for data distributed uniformly on the unit interval.
-Such effects are seen to decrease at any fixed point near $0$ or $1$ as $J$ increases, consistent with the discussion following Assumption \ref{Quantile:assumption:uniform_convergence}.
+Comparisons are shown in the subsequent section for simulated Normal and Uniform data relative to sample quantile approximation via binning, an approach which can also be implemented in parallel for large, distributed data sets straightforwardly using a map-reduce programming model.
+These two comparisons also serve to highlight the importance of Assumption \ref{Quantile:assumption:uniform-convergence}, with boundary effects observed near $0$ and $1$ for data distributed uniformly on the unit interval.
+Such effects are seen to decrease at any fixed point near $0$ or $1$ as $J$ increases, consistent with the discussion following Assumption \ref{Quantile:assumption:uniform-convergence}.